 - 13. The operation of the LFG collection and destruction system must be designed, constructed, operated and maintained to minimise potential oxygen ingress into the landfill waste (including to prevent the risk of sub-surface landfill fires) and maximise the rate of extraction of LFG. - 14.
 There must be no visible emissions (excluding water vapour, light or heat haze) from the LFG engine or flares connected to the gas extraction system. - 15.
-LFG gas flow rate (m/hr) must be continuously monitored at the inlet to the LFG engine and flares. - 16.
+LFG gas flow rate (m3/hr) must be continuously monitored at the inlet to the LFG engine and flares. - 16.
 The following parameters must be monitored weekly at each LFG well head during operation, and bi-weekly following closure: - a.
 Gas pressure (mb) - b.
+Gas flow rate (m3/hr); - c.
+Composition (methane (%v/v), carbon dioxide (%v/v), oxygen (%v/v), carbon monoxide (ppm), hydrogen sulphide (ppm), and residual nitrogen (%v/v));,

-Gas flow rate (m/hr); - c.
-Methane (%v/v); - d.
-Carbon dioxide (%v/v); - e.
-Oxygen (%v/v); - f.
-Temperature (°C); - g.
-Carbon monoxide (ppm); - h.
-Residual nitrogen (%v/v). - 17.
+- e.
+Gas temperature (°C); - f.
+Ambient temperature (°C); - g.
+Barometric pressure (mbar). - 17.
 On-site standby electrical supply must be provided to ensure the operation of any landfill gas flare equipment is not interrupted through loss of mains power supply. - 18.
 The LFG collection and destruction system must be maintained to enable ongoing operation at all times and restored as soon as practicable in the event of a malfunction or fault. - 19.
 The Landfill Development Management Plan required under general condition 12 and Landfill Closure Management Plan required under general condition 16 must include practices and procedures prepared by a suitably qualified person to ensure: - a.
 LFG is collected and destroyed; - b.
 The escape of fugitive LFG and any potential exposure of people to LFG or LFG related odour is minimised; - c.
-Risk of landfill fires is prevented as far as practicable; and. - d.
-Achievement of the conditions of this consent. - 20.
+Risk of landfill fires is prevented as far as practicable; and. - Achievement of the conditions of this consent. - 20.
 As a minimum the LFG management practices and procedures of the Landfill Development Management Plan and Landfill Closure Management Plan must include the following: - a.
 Estimates of LFG generation and recovery for the landfill, including method, assumptions and results; - b.
 Description of the design of the LFG collection and destruction system, including wells, laterals, manifolds, engine and flare system and the staging and timing of the installation of those components; - c.
 Operation and maintenance procedures for the LFG collection and destruction system, including operating criteria and parameters, system monitoring plan (parameters, frequencies, locations) trigger levels for relevant parameters including methane, carbon dioxide, oxygen, and carbon monoxide, response actions for trigger level exceedances, system operation and adjustment and system maintenance; - d.
 LFG perimeter and surface monitoring locations, parameters, frequencies, trigger levels and methodology for each monitoring location and monitoring parameter, including contingency response procedures in the event of trigger level exceedance.
-As a minimum this must address the monitoring requirements in conditions 22 - 25 of this consent; and e.
+As a minimum this must address the monitoring requirements in conditions 22 - 25 of this consent; and

 Record keeping and reporting requirements.